zaius/docs/content/cli/usage/index.md

 > Note: when upgrading to a new version, the binary will download into the current working directory.
 Be sure to replace the current binary.
-You can find out where the old binary lives by executing `$ which wercker`.
+You can find out where the old binary lives by executing `which wercker`.